• Menu

 Water levels vary throughout the season as the 88-acre lake remains the primary water source for the town of Penrose.

-All visitors that are eighteen years of age or older must possess a valid state fishing, hunting, or public lands license to enter the Brush Hollow State Wildlife Area.
+All visitors that are eighteen years of age or older must possess a valid state fishing, hunting, or public land license to enter the Brush Hollow State Wildlife Area.
 Aside from this, there are no fees to use the bathrooms, parking areas, or boat ramps maintained by Colorado Parks and Wildlife.

 Birding & Wildlife: As a protected wildlife area, the Brush Hollow SWA is an excellent destination for viewing native animal species.
 Visitors may encounter prairie dogs, pronghorn, deer, foxes, coyotes, rabbits, squirrels, and other small mammals as well as jays, tits, waterfowl, and shorebirds.